Marijkevandesteene/MachineLearning/README.md

 Deliverables:
 - The final notebook is in `ExamDataMining_Final.ipynb`
-- The executive summary is in : `Executive sumary.docx`
+- The executive summary is in : `Executive summary.docx`
 - The final list of selected clients is in : `output/selected_guests.csv`
 - The final list of score with predictions: `output/score_predicted.csv`